linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/06 Purchasing Power Parity Theory.md

 the foreign exchange market to its PPP value of ¥100/\$1.

-Te proponents of PPP argue that the exchange rate must adjust to ensure that the law of one price, which

-applies only to individual goods, also holds internationally for identical _bundles_ - f goods.
+The proponents of PPP argue that the exchange rate must adjust to ensure that the law of one price, which applies only to individual goods, also holds internationally for identical _bundles_ of goods.

-6.3 ABSOLUTE AND RELATIVE PPP
+## Absolute and Relative PPP

-PPP theory comes in two forms: one is based on a strict interpretation of the law of one price and is termed

-'absolute PPP', while the other is a 'weaker' variation known as 'relative PPP'.
-We shall !rst examine the

-absolute version of the theory and then consider the relative version.
+PPP theory comes in two forms: one is based on a strict interpretation of the law of one price and is termed 'absolute PPP', while the other is a 'weaker' variation known as 'relative PPP'.
+We shall first examine the absolute version of the theory and then consider the relative version.

 _Absolute PPP_

-Te absolute version of PPP holds that if one takes a bundle of goods in one country and compares the price
+The absolute version of PPP holds that if one takes a bundle of goods in one country and compares the price

-- f that bundle with an identical bundle of goods sold in a foreign country, converted by the exchange rate into a common currency of measurement, then the prices will be equal.
-For example, if a bundle of goods costs
-\$100 in the US (foreign economy) and the same bundle costs ¥10,000 in Japan (domestic economy), then the exchange rate de!ned as yen per dollar will be ¥10,000/$100 = ¥100/$1.
+of that bundle with an identical bundle of goods sold in a foreign country, converted by the exchange rate into a common currency of measurement, then the prices will be equal.
+For example, if a bundle of goods costs \$100 in the US (foreign economy) and the same bundle costs ¥10,000 in Japan (domestic economy), then the exchange rate defined as yen per dollar will be ¥10,000/$100 = ¥100/$1.
 Algebraically, the absolute version of PPP can be stated as:

 _P_